Indoor Play in Queens: 13 Play Spaces and Kiddie Gyms with Open Play Hours

 79-08 Cooper Avenue near 79th Place

 Great for older kids who have outgrown kiddie gyms, this athletics complex offers a wide variety of sports activities like soccer, kickball, wiffleball, dodgeball, football, rock climbing and even high-tech 3D batting cages.
 Drop-in rates are available for most sports clinics and private lessons, and you get discounts for buying multiple sessions at once.
-If you work up an appetite, the kid-friendly Saverio's Stone Fire Bistro is onsite.
+If you work up an appetite, there's a kid-friendly bistro onsite.

 Kids 'N Shape – Howard Beach